Probable-Futures/docs/data-api-calls.md

 # Calling the data API

-The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:
+The data API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:

 ### 1. Location data, in any of the following formats (required)